htihle/htihle.github.io/weirdml.md

 </div>
 Here we see the mean accuracy over all the tasks after different number of iterations (the 5 iteration result here is the main result shown above).
 We see that the models do substantially better with more iterations.
 While there is clearly diminishing returns, it also seems that the accuracy will continue to increase with more than 5 iterations.
 Some models, like o1-preview show a steep increase in accuracy from 1 to 5 iterations, while others, like deepseek-v3, show much less improvement.

 Several factors are at play here, including the models ability to utilize the feedback, the models general failure rate, and many iterations simply giving you more tries to get a good result.
 Teasing out the different factors is hard based on the limited data here, but the next section does bring some more light to the question.
+All of this is surely very task dependent as well.
 Adding more tasks and more detailed analysis of the results in the future will also help.

 ### Maximum of k First Submissions (max@k)
 Similar to how pass@k means that at least one of k tries passes, max@k can be defined as the maximum accuracy of k tries.
 Here we use this to mean k first iterations (so the model gets no feedback).
 3 of the models had over 50 runs on all the tasks, so there we actually have a decent number of first tries to look at for those models.